 Five effective worm rigs for bass are: Texas rig for weedless presentation, Carolina rig for bottom contact, Wacky rig for enticing action, Shakey Head rig for finesse fishing, and Drop Shot rig for targeting suspended bass.
-Each rig offers unique advantages to match various fishing conditions and bass behavior.

 This article is part of my Complete Guide to Bass Fishing series that you might be interested in.